• Skip to primary navigation

 Rice

 Koreans typically cook short-grain rice that is not flavored or seasoned.
 While plain white rice is most common, other grains such as barley, millet, sorghum, brown or black rice, as well as various beans are often added to short-grain rice to boost flavor and nutrition.
-In this case, it’s called ‘japgok bap’ (잡곡밥), which translates to multigrain rice.
+When these other grains are mixed in, it’s called ‘japgok bap’ (잡곡밥), which translates to multigrain rice.

 Banchan